 The Israel Academy of Sciences and Humanities (IASH) Postdoctoral Fellowships aim to attract young, top-of-the line researchers from around the world to join Israel's research laboratories.
 Their participation is expected to leverage international collaboration, strengthen Israel's leading laboratories; further their own professional and personal ties with excellent researchers at the outset of their careers, and create fruitful collaboration for future research.

 The Postdoctoral Fellowships program was launched in 2018 in response to a discussion initiated by The Israel Young Academy, led by Prof. Yonina Eldar, which pointed to the need to enhance and diversify the number of highly qualified postdoctoral students in Israel's research laboratories, particularly in the sciences and engineering.
 Developed by a steering committee headed by Prof. Itamar Willner, the program was inaugurated in 2018 under the supervision of a review and approval committee chaired by Prof. Moti Segev.

-The Academy awards up to ten two-year postdoctoral fellowships in the amount of $35,000 per fellowship per year to foreign researchers in the natural sciences, the exact sciences, medicine, the life sciences and engineering.
-The candidates must be foreign citizens (not Israelis) and no more than 33 years old at the time of their application.
+As of the second cycle of 2019-2020, the Academy awards two-year postdoctoral fellowships in the amount of $45,000 per fellowship per year to foreign researchers in the natural sciences, the exact sciences, medicine, the life sciences and engineering.
+The candidates must be foreign citizens (not Israelis) and no more than 4 years from receiving their doctorates at the time of their application.

-University presidents are invited to propose up to five candidates each.
-Any IASH member may propose a candidate once every two years, to be hosted by the IASH member at her/his institution.
+University rectors are invited to propose up to five candidates each.
 The Academy's review and approval committee selects the recipients on the basis of scientific excellence.
 The awardees participate in a yearly meeting and social events organized by the Academy.